ROUTE

 Experience the Mother Road on Two Wheels

-Pedal along historic Route 66 from St. Louis to Chicago
+Pedal along historic Route 66 from St. Louis to Joliet

 and discover a scenic journey through quaint Midwestern